mshreya/CSR-master/README.md

 This is a small website designed for corporate social responsibility (CSR) initiatives within a company.
 It allows employees to register for events and volunteer for activities.
 The website supports two types of users: Admins and Users.

+## Developed By
+Developed for Clarivate's CSR program

 ## Features

 - **Admin Role:**